Frequent-flyer program: Products and services

-Depending on an airline's program, members can also redeem points toward cabin upgrades, hotel stays, car rentals, and purchase of various retail items.
+Depending on an airline's programme, members can also redeem points toward cabin upgrades, hotel stays, car rentals, and purchase of various retail items.
 On American Airlines' AAdvantage program for example, it is possible to pay for a complete vacation package solely with points.

 Value of points

-Travelers frequently debate on how much accumulated points are worth, something which is highly variable based on how they are redeemed.
-An estimate is approximately 1-2 cents per point based on discount (rather than full fare) economy class travel costs.
+The value of frequent-flyer points varies depending on how they are redeemed.
+When used for economy-class travel based on discounted fares, the estimated value is typically between one and two cents per point.

-The author of an economics PhD thesis published in 2014 at Monash University, in Melbourne, Australia, examined the cash-equivalent value (purchasing power) of loyalty points, the impact of FFPs on consumer behavior and surplus, and the taxation issues surrounding FFPs.
-Unlike most previous research on FFPs, this research used data from an actual FFP.
-The cash-equivalent value of a loyalty point in 2010 was estimated to range between AU$0.0066 and AU$0.0084.
-This range however excluded the value of status benefits to the status member.
-The loyalty point gained by a FFP member per flight equated to an in-kind discount on an average airfare of 3.3% for lowest status members, 3.96% for medium status members and 4.63% for premium status members.
-A detailed survey undertaken in 2010 among a representative sample of over 3300 members of that specific FFP showed that a large proportion of leisure and business travelers admitted a willingness to pay a higher fare - a FFP premium - to fly with the sponsoring airline because of their FFP membership.
-The average FFP premium was estimated to be around 8% and was statistically different between leisure and business travelers.
-The cash-equivalent value of a loyalty point as encapsulated in the FFP premium was estimated to range between AU$0.0108 and AU$0.0153, depending on the FFP status of a member.
+A 2014 economics PhD thesis from Monash University analyzed the cash-equivalent value of loyalty points, the influence of frequent-flyer programs (FFPs) on consumer behavior, and related taxation issues.
+Unlike much previous research, this study used data from an actual FFP.
+It found that in 2010, the estimated cash value of a point ranged from AU$0.0066 to AU$0.0084, excluding the value of status-related benefits.
+Points earned per flight represented a discount on airfare of approximately 3.3% for low-status members, 3.96% for mid-tier members, and 4.63% for high-status members.

+A survey of over 3,300 members of the program indicated that many leisure and business travelers were willing to pay more to fly with the airline due to their FFP membership.
+This willingness to pay, known as the FFP premium, averaged around 8%, with differences observed between traveler types.
+Based on this premium, the estimated point value ranged from AU$0.0108 to AU$0.0153, depending on membership status.

-The airlines themselves value points in their financial statements at less than one one-thousandth of a cent per points..
-That loyalty points undoubtedly have an estimable monetary value is also reflected in the fact that some programs allow for the donation of frequent-flyer points to certain charities.
+Airlines typically assign a much lower value to points in their financial statements, reportedly less than one one-thousandth of a cent per point.
+However, the monetary value of points is also reflected in the ability of some programs to donate points to charitable organizations.